marijnh/Eloquent-JavaScript/10_modules.md

 At the time of writing, there are over half a million different packages available on NPM.
 A large portion of those are rubbish, I should mention, but almost every good, publicly available package is also on there.
-For example, an INI file parser, as we built in [Chapter ?](regexp), is available in the `ini` package on NPM.
+For example, an INI file parser, similar to the one we built in [Chapter ?](regexp), is available under the package name `ini`.

 [Chapter ?](node) will show how to install such packages locally using the `npm` ((command line)) program.

-Having quality packages available like this, to simply download from the NPM ((registry)), is extremely valuable.
+Having quality packages available for download is extremely valuable.
 It means that we can often avoid reinventing a program that a hundred people have written before, and get a solid, well-tested implementation at the press of a few keys.

 {{index maintenance}}